Does your current profile name match the name in your passport?

 For example, we use functionality cookies to:

 (a) record your preferences when you indicate that you would like our Website and Mobile Apps to be displayed in a different language or that you would like to use a particular currency on our Website and Mobile Apps; and

 (b) keep track of your Qatar Airways Privilege Club number when you have logged in.

-North Carolina’s capital is a powerhouse of new technology-driven industries and regional politics, and when you book a flight to Raleigh with Qatar Airways you’ll quickly discover why this city has a reputation for culture and commerce.
+North Carolina’s capital is a powerhouse of new technology-driven industries and regional politics, and when you book a flight to Raleigh with Qatar Airways you’ll quickly discover why this city is a hub of culture and commerce.